A1X5H04/dictionary-app/README.md

 ## Credits

-This app was built by [Your Name] using React and the following APIs:
+This app was built by A1X5H04 using React and the following APIs:

 - [Simple API](https://dictionaryapi.dev/)
 - [Urban Dictionary API (Unofficial)](https://rapidapi.com/community/api/urban-dictionary)